 In fact, once you sign with McKenzie Law Firm, P.C., you will always be able to reach your lawyer through email, text, phone, or social media.
 We will be there for you throughout your case.

 Being charged with a DUI can be devastating.
-Your future may seem uncertain as you look ahead to your career and supporting your family through this difficult time.
+Your future may seem uncertain as you look ahead to your career and support your family throughout this difficult time.
 A Norristown DUI lawyer at McKenzie Law Firm, P.C., can help you battle these charges.
 Firm founder David McKenzie is a former prosecutor with skills on both sides of a courtroom.